-“In order to have a successful digital marketing campaign, you must properly position your product.”
-Jay Joyce said, “Positioning is communicating the unique benefits of your products to your target audience so they can differentiate your product from competitors."
+Positioning a brand, product or service is the much-needed platform for any type of marketing.
+In its simplest definition, positioning is communicating the unique benefits of your products to your target audience so they can differentiate your product from competitors.

-Sound confusing?
-Well, it’s a lot easier than it sounds – especially if you use the Five Box Positioning Model.
+And positioning is a lot easier than it sounds – especially if you use the Five Box Positioning Model.

 In the middle of the diagram is the Value Proposition.
 This is the claim or statement that your company makes that will influence your customer’s perceptions and cause them to act.
 A Value Proposition should persuasively tell the potential customer how they benefit from using the product.
 It is the most important part of your marketing strategy, and should be the central message in everything your company does.

 Positioning your product is the difference between being an industry leader and an “also-ran”.
-The more you understand your product, your target customers, and your market strategy, the more successful your marketing program will be.
+The more you understand your product, your target customers, and your market strategy, the more successful your digital marketing program will be.